-(CNN) — In a city crammed with the majority of the world's top luxury hotel brands, it takes a visionary to create a property that's not only going to compete with the best, but offer something that truly stands out from the pack.
+(CNN) — In a city crammed with so many of the world's top luxury hotel brands, it takes a visionary to create a property that's not only going to compete with the best, but offer something that truly stands out from the pack.

-Krissada worked with famed architect and interior/landscape designer Bill Bensley to develop the Art Deco-inspired property, which opened in 2012.
+Krissada worked with famed architect and interior/landscape designer Bill Bensley to develop the Art Deco-inspired property.

 Its predominantly black and white color palette acts as a canvas for Krissada's extensive stockpile of antiques and collectibles -- items he's been accumulating his entire life.